FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 Major aviation accident investigations often involve technical participation from aircraft manufacturers, airlines, maintenance providers, engine manufacturers, and labor organizations representing pilots or mechanics.

-These participants assist investigators through the NTSB’s designated party participant system, which allows technical experts to provide specialized knowledge about the aircraft and systems involved.
+These participants may assist investigators through the NTSB’s designated party participant system, which allows qualified organizations to provide technical knowledge about the aircraft, operations, or systems involved.

 The structure and limits of the investigative process are discussed further in How the NTSB Investigates an Aircraft Accident.